TomConlin/StarBash/README.md

-* Step one is always look at the file
+* Step one is always look at the file (viewed as markdown the first column is wonkey)

     head stars.txt